KilianB/League-of-Legends-Tool-Collection/README.md

 	super(moduleManager, "Module Long Name", "Module Short Name");
 	this.managerPanel = new HelloWorldPane(shortName);

-	//Suggest every module which implements GLobalKeyListener to halt operation moduleManager.notifyModuleGeneric(GlobalKeyListener.class, this, ModuleEvent.HALT_OPERATION, null);
+	//Suggest every module which implements GlobalKeyListener to halt operation moduleManager.notifyModuleGeneric(GlobalKeyListener.class, this, ModuleEvent.HALT_OPERATION, null);

-	//Suggest the key board ovrlay module to halt operation moduleManager.notifyModule(KeyBoardMouseOverlayModule.class, this, ModuleEvent.CUSTOM_EVENT, new Object[] {"Custom value"}); }
+	//Send a custom event and payload to the keyboard overlay module moduleManager.notifyModule(KeyBoardMouseOverlayModule.class, this, ModuleEvent.CUSTOM_EVENT, new Object[] {"Custom value"}); }
 ```